 A rigorous addiction therapy process is good for those who tried a few different approaches to addiction treatment, but none were successful.
 With intensive addiction therapy, patients have a better chance to focus on the underlying source of their addiction and build healthy strategies for recovery through their frequent meetings with professionals.

 Intensive therapy for addiction is also ideal for those who have been abusing substances for a good amount of time.
 It’s been shown that individuals with chronic substance abuse disorders require continuous care and frequent checkups to best kick a substance abuse disorder.
 Intensive addiction therapy allows for both these needs to be met.

 Speaking with the professionals in the rehab or other treatment program and asking about this type of recovery process can help you determine whether it is a good program for your particular situation.

-What Should I Expect with Intense Addiction Therapy?
+What Should I Expect with Intensive Addiction Therapy?

 Detox is the first step in the process.
-The patient may or may not get medication during this process to help with any uncomfortable feelings that might be experienced.
-Detoxing under medical supervision is highly recommended, as this can be dangerous to undergo without medical intervention.
+Sometimes the patient may take medication to help with any uncomfortable feelings or symptoms that might be experienced.
+Detoxing “cold turkey,” or without medical supervision or help, is not recommended.

-Medication may be prescribed for those in an intense treatment program.
-This helps the patient kick the withdrawals that might happen for the rest of their lives, depending on the substance they’ve been addicted to.
+Medication may be prescribed for those in an intensive treatment program.
+This helps the patient kick the withdrawals that might happen for the rest of their lives, depending on the substance they’ve been using.

 Commonly prescribed medications include Methadone, Suboxone, and Naltrexone, though many others can be prescribed depending on the addiction.